Skip to Content

 Fix: Engine problems

-If you want to get the maximum pressure from your gasoline-powered pressure washer and get rid of low pressure you have to keep the engine in perfect condition.
+If you want to get the maximum pressure from your gasoline-powered pressure washer and get rid of low pressure, you must keep the engine in perfect condition.
 Some of the most common engine maintenance you can do to increase its output is:

-• Keep an eye on engine oil: Engine oil is an important fluid for the engine of your pressure washer because it keeps the engine running smoothly by reducing friction between the internal components of the engine.
-However, if you have been using the same engine oil for more than 200 hours, the oil will lose its ability to lubricate the engine, therefore, reducing pressure.
-So it is essential to check the engine oil level every time you use the pressure washer and change the oil when needed.
+However, if you have been using the same engine oil for more than 200 hours, the oil will lose its ability to lubricate the engine, reducing pressure.
+So, checking the engine oil level every time you use the pressure washer and changing the oil when needed is essential.

 Incorrect Adjustment of the Unloader Valve

 The unloader valve is responsible for diverting water flow when the trigger of the pressure washer gun is not pressed.
-When you release the trigger, the unloader valve sends the water back to the pump’s inlet, therefore, stopping the flow of water to the nozzle.
-But apart from stopping the flow of water unloader valve can also affect the pressure of water that comes out of your pressure washer nozzle.
-If the adjustments on an unloader valve are incorrect, you will not get the pressure you require.
+When you release the trigger, the unloader valve sends the water back to the pump’s inlet, stopping the water flow to the nozzle.

 Fix: Incorrect adjustment of the unloader valve

-• Step 2: Note the gauge reading: Now squeeze the trigger of the pressure washer gun and note the pressure that is shown in the pressure gauge.
-If the pressure on the pressure gauge reads low you will have to turn the unloader valve knob clockwise to increase the pressure.
+• Step 2: Note the gauge reading: Now squeeze the trigger of the pressure washer gun and note the pressure shown in the gauge.
+If the pressure on the pressure gauge reads low, you will have to turn the unloader valve knob clockwise to increase the pressure.

-• Step 4: Keep an eye on the gauge reading: Make sure that when you release the trigger the pressure gauge doesn’t increase more than 300psi above the pressure when the trigger is pulled and water is spraying.
+• Step 4: Keep an eye on the gauge reading: When you release the trigger, the pressure gauge doesn’t increase more than 300psi above the pressure when the trigger is pulled and water is spraying.

 The Air inside the Pressure Washer System

-If your pressure washer system has air trapped inside of it, you are going to experience a loss of pressure, vibrations, and sudden drop and increases in water pressure.
-Pressure washers with a suction mechanism for sucking water into the pump are more common to get air trapped in them.
-But none suction pressure washers can also get air in them and lose their pressure.
-The main cause of air entering the pressure washer system is loose fittings.
-If a hose or fitting is not airtight, air can easily get into the system and reduce the pressure.
-Since pressure washers are meant to work in a closed system, even a tiny space can cause air to get into the system.
+If your pressure washer system has air trapped inside, you will experience a loss of pressure, vibrations, and sudden drops and increases in water pressure.
+Pressure washers with a suction mechanism for sucking water into the pump are more familiar to get air trapped in them.

 Fix: The air inside the pressure washer system